reasonmethis/docdocgo-core/README.md

 ## Introduction

-DocDocGo is a chatbot that can ingest documents you provide and use them in its responses.
-In other words, it is like ChatGPT that "knows" information from your documents.
-Instead of using your documents, it can also find and ingest information from the Internet and generate iteratively improving reports on any topic you want to research.
+DocDocGo is a chatbot that can ingest the content of websites and your local documents and use them in its responses.
+In other words, it is like ChatGPT with custom knowledge bases built from your documents or from sources it gathers online on your behalf.
 It comes in two versions: DocDocGo Carbon (commercial, sold to Carbon Inc.) and DocDocGo Core (this repository).

 ## (Very) Quickstart